January 18th, 2019

-Of course, some of these ideas may be more or less appropriate for your needs, depending on your available time, budget, and whether you work as part of a real estate agency or individually.
-But nonetheless, take a look at our list for inspiration on a whole lot of ways you can help market yourself and increase your rent roll.
+Depending on your available time, budget and whether you work individually or as part of a real estate agency, you can pick and choose different marketing strategies from our list of ways to market yourself and increase your rent roll.

-First up, it’s important to continuously research and get to know your target market.
-A great way to start is by looking to your existing clients, and conducting some simple surveys asking them how and why they chose you to manage their properties.
+First up, it’s important to regularly research to get to know your target market.
+A great way to start is by looking to your existing clients, conducting some simple surveys asking them how and why they chose you to manage their properties.
 Great questions to ask include:

 The answers to these questions can help shape all your marketing efforts and allow you to really hit the sweet spot with potential clients.

-Marketing strategies are important for both attracting tenants and marketing your clients’ properties - But marketing is also a great way to help attract investors and landlords as well.
+Marketing strategies are important for both attracting tenants and marketing your clients’ properties but marketing is also a great way to attract investors and landlords as well.
 Sit down with your team and come up with a detailed strategy which outlines what channels you’ll spend the most time and money on, specifically to attract landlords.

 Better than simply handing over a bullet point list of your recent stats, hire a freelance graphic designer to create some funky infographics which highlight your property management successes.
 You can then show this to prospective clients in your sales meetings.